SRMSE/recruitment_2016/README.md

 ##### Task 2

-You are given a log file inside inside the `logs` directory.
+You are given a log file inside inside the `logs` directory of this github repo.

 Write a script which parses the log file for the date `Jan 21` in a line and then in that line searches for the words